lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

    :target:  ../figures/baselineCharacterization/run7PTCsToDate.jpg
    :alt: Figure showing the comparison between PTC measurements at SLAC and at Cerro Pachon

-..
-  Add a figure of the PTC from the SLAC IR2 run and the CP run

 Linearity and PTC turnoff
 """""""""""""""""""""""""""
 Linearity turnoff and PTC turnoff are two closely related metrics used to characterize the upper limit of the usable signal range for accurate imaging.